-The performance of online optimization algorithms for online convex games is typically evaluated using the notion of regret \cite{hazan2016introduction}, which captures the difference between agents' online actions and the achievable best action in hindsight.
-An algorithm is said to achieve no-regret learning if the regret of a sequence of online actions generated by the algorithm is sub-linear in the total number of episodes $T$, meaning that agents are able to eventually learn the optimal decisions.
-Another important measure of performance in online games is that of a Nash equilibrium, which is defined as a point at which no agent has incentive to change its decision.
-Recently, there is a growing literature in online games focusing on designing algorithms that achieve no-regret learning \cite{mertikopoulos2018cycles,wang2022zeroth,sessa2019no,hsieh2021adaptive} or Nash equilibrium convergence \cite{belgioioso2020distributed,lee2021last,bervoets2020learning,bravo2018bandit,tatarenko2020bandit,tatarenko2018learning,paccagnan2018nash,frihauf2011nash,tembine2013risk}.
+The performance of optimization algorithms for convex games is typically evaluated using the notion of regret \cite{hazan2016introduction}, which captures the difference between agents' sequential actions and the achievable best actions in hindsight.
+An algorithm is said to achieve no-regret learning if the regret of a sequence of actions generated by the algorithm is sub-linear in the total number of episodes $T$, meaning that agents are able to eventually learn the best actions.
+Another important measure of performance in convex games is that of a Nash equilibrium, which is defined as a point at which no agent has incentive to change its decision.
+Recently, there is a growing literature in game theory focusing on designing algorithms that achieve no-regret learning \cite{mertikopoulos2018cycles,wang2022zeroth,sessa2019no,hsieh2021adaptive} or Nash equilibrium convergence \cite{belgioioso2020distributed,lee2021last,bervoets2020learning,bravo2018bandit,tatarenko2020bandit,tatarenko2018learning,paccagnan2018nash,frihauf2011nash,tembine2013risk}.
 Common in these works is the assumption that the agents have access to similar or symmetric type of information.
-However, in many real-world settings, agents are asymmetric, meaning that they have access to different types or amounts of information; for instance, in financial markets, investment banks typically have access to more information compared to individual investors.
-Similarly, in some multi-agent computer games, such as Starcraft~II \cite{vinyals2019grandmaster} and Avalon \cite{serrino2019finding}, the game mechanisms introduce asymmetric information.
+However, in many real-world settings, agents are asymmetric, meaning that they have access to different types or amounts of information; for instance, in financial markets, investment banks have access to more information compared to individual investors.
+Moreover, in Cournot competition, where multiple companies aim to maximize their own profit, certain dominant companies have the capability to observe their competitors' strategies while others do not have this advantage.
+Information asymmetry is also evident in security systems \cite{etesami2019dynamic,xu2015exploring}, where an attacker operates in obscurity and has the capability to observe the actions of the defender.
+Conversely, the defender operates with transparency, often without access to the attacker's information or actions.
 In these cases, the asymmetric information gives rise to asymmetric update strategies for the agents.